D4wnstar/pf2e-localization-it/README.md

 ## Legal

-Both the OGL and ORC licenses permit translation as Derived Content.
-Italian localization that is ported as-is is licensed under the OGL.
-Italian localization that has been updated to match remaster terminology and wording is Derived Content under both licenses and is therefore dual-licensed.
+Italian localization that is ported as-is is licensed under the OGL v1.0a.
+Italian localization that has been updated to match remaster terminology is dual-licensed under both the OGL v1.0a and the ORC License, as it is Derived Content under both.

 ## Versioning